Nathanfon/myCobot_w_Yolov5/README.md

 *THE VIDEO IS TOO BIG TO UPLOAD TO GITHUB, SO MUST CREATE YOUR OWN PRE-RECORDER VIDEO, THE IMAGE HOWEVER CAN BE FOUND IN THE FOLDERS*
 *YOU MAY HAVE TO DOWLOAD CUDA BEOFRE HAND, THE GITHUB CLONING USED IN THIS WORK SHOULD ALSO WORK IN YOUR IDE*

-please contact me if you cannot run the code
+please contact me if you have any questions